-Evening meal over, Mummy and I retire to the fireside in anticipation of the evenings TRAD Music night, which is why we booked this particular weekend at Smugglers Creek Inn.
-We struck up conversation with a couple of local lads who had us in stitches with their banter.
+Evening meal over, Lynne and I retire to the fireside in anticipation of the evenings TRAD Music night.
+A conversation is struck up with a couple of local lads who had us in stitches with their banter.
 It’s not long before we hear the strumming of strings as banjos and violins are finely tuned.
-Drinks in hand, we sit back, enjoy the evening entertainment and watch the comings and goings of guests and locals.
-Before we knew it, and they do say time flies when you’re having fun, the clock strikes 3, where on earth has the time gone?
-Time for bed, what a great day and night at Smugglers Creek Inn.
+Drinks in hand, it’s time sit back, enjoy the evening entertainment and watch the comings and goings of guests and locals.
+Time flies when you’re having fun and the clock strikes 3.
+Where on earth has the time gone?
+Time for bed, what a great day and night at the fantastic Smugglers Creek Inn.

 IRISH vs ULSTER (or is it a full English)

-Morning after the night before, and in all honesty, we were in a bad way!
-The windows were flung open to allow the fresh sea breeze to fill the room and freshen our champagne fuelled fuzzy heads!
-For breakfast we sit at the large window and stare longingly out to sea.
+It’s the morning after the night before, and in all honesty, we were in a bad way!
+The windows were flung open to allow the fresh sea breeze to fill the room and clear our fuzzy heads.
+For breakfast we sat at the large window and stared longingly out to sea.
 The weather is miserable and wet one minute, then pure blue skies the next, a real changeable day!

 ROMANCE ISN’T DEAD…UNLESS IT’S RAINING

 PERFECT BY A COUNTRY MILE

 Smugglers Creek Inn is a lovely place run by two lovely people, Mark and Emily.
 They are fortunate to have an amazing crew of loyal staff who assist in making your stay as enjoyable as it could possibly be.
-We thoroughly enjoyed our stay and look forward to returning in the not so distant future, and who knows, we may even take the girls with us next time (if we must).
+We thoroughly enjoyed our stay and look forward to returning in the not so distant future.
+Who knows, we may even take the girls with us next time (if we must).